Storing Project Settings in Version Control

-Before starting a build, TeamCity stores configuration for this build in build internal artifacts under
+Before starting a build, TeamCity stores configuration for this build in build internal artifacts under the

 .teamcity/settings directory.
 These configuration files can be examined later to understand what settings were actually used by the build.

-To define which settings to take when build starts, open the Project Settings | Versioned Settings page click Show advanced options and select one of the following options:
+To define which settings to take when build starts, open the Project Settings | Versioned Settings page, click Show advanced options, and select one of the following options:

 always use current settings: all builds use current project settings from the TeamCity server.
-Settings changes in branches, history, and personal builds are ignored.
+Settings' changes in branches, history, and personal builds are ignored.
 Users cannot run a build with custom project settings.

 use current settings by default: a build uses the latest project settings from the TeamCity server.
 Users can run a build with older project settings via the custom build dialog.